entativa/entativa-platforms/FOUNDER.md

 ## 🎯 Overview

-This document serves as the comprehensive reference for the **Neo Qiss (@neoqiss)** founder account across all Entativa platforms (Socialink, Vignette, Sonet).
+This document serves as the comprehensive reference for the **Neo Qiss (@neoqiss)** founder account across all Entativa platforms (Entativa, Vignette, Sonet).
 This account has supreme administrative privileges accessible directly through the public mobile applications, eliminating the need for separate admin tools.

 ---